barisgecer/facegan/README.md

 ## Acknowledgement
 This work was supported by the EPSRC Programme Grant ‘FACER2VM’ (EP/N007743/1).
 Baris Gecer is funded by the Turkish Ministry of National Education.
 This study is morally motivated to improve face recognition to help prediction of genetic disorders visible on human face in earlier stages.

-Code borrows heavily from [carpedm20 BEGAN implementation](https://github.com/carpedm20/began-tensorflow).
+Code borrows heavily from carpedm20's [BEGAN implementation](https://github.com/carpedm20/began-tensorflow).